peterhinch/micropython-async/PRIMITIVES.md

 not occur until the time has elapsed.
 This introduces latency into cancellation which matters in certain use-cases.

-Cancellation is supported by two classes, `NamedTask` and `Cancellable`.
-The `NamedTask` class enables a task to be associated with a user supplied name, enabling it to be cancelled and its status checked.
+Cancellation is supported by two classes, `Cancellable` and `NamedTask`.
 The `Cancellable` class allows the creation of named groups of anonymous tasks which may be cancelled as a group.
 Crucially this awaits actual completion of cancellation of all tasks in the group.

-It is also possible to determine completion of cancellation of `NamedTask` objects by means of the `Barrier` class.
+The `NamedTask` class enables a task to be associated with a user supplied name, enabling it to be cancelled and its status checked.
+This offers a higher degree of control than afforded by the `Cancellable` class, however cancellation does not await confirmation of completion.
+This may be achieved by means of the `Barrier` class.
 This is detailed below.

 For cases where cancellation latency is of concern `asyn.py` offers a `sleep` function which can reduce this.

-## 4.1 Function sleep()
+## 4.1 Coro sleep

 Pause for a period as per `uasyncio.sleep` but with reduced exception handling latency.